-3.4 Stent
+3.3 Stent

-The stent was modeled after the slotted tube geometry given by Migliavacca et al. [10].
+The stent was modeled after the slotted tube geometry given by Migliavacca et al. [7].
 This model assumes the stent to be made of 316LN stainless steel.
 The Poisson ratio is 0.3 and the Young Modulus is 200 GPa.
+The plastic region of the stress-strain curve is shown in Fig. 8.